6 Project Management Tips for Independent Contractors

 consultant

-The success of client engagements depends on excellent results and milestone management in addition to your area of expertise.
+• The success of client engagements depends on excellent results and milestone management.

 There’s no getting around it—project management is a core competency for any successful solo consultant.
 In addition to your specialized expertise, the success of client engagements and your business requires effective results and milestone management.
-If this isn’t a strong skill set of yours, don’t worry.
+If this isn’t one of your strengths, don’t worry.
 There are many ways to enhance project management capabilities through education, training, and practice.

-When you’re able to skillfully and efficiently execute projects, you will not only have satisfied clients who understand your value, but you’ll also gain a competitive advantage within your market.
-Small business project management can be grouped into five processes: initiating, planning, execution, monitoring and controlling, and closing.
+When you’re able to skillfully and efficiently execute projects, you will not only have satisfied clients who understand your value, you’ll also gain a competitive advantage within your market.
+Small business project management can be grouped into five processes: initiating, planning, execution, monitoring, and closing.
 Follow these six tips to successfully run your next project from beginning to end.

 1. Establish a Firm Foundation